skellyb/fluxstream/README.md

 #### Actions
 Generally, you shouldn't need to interact with actions directly.
-Just give them a name via Core.createActions() and call them via the Core.actions accessor, passing data payloads into the action’s function.
+Just give them a name via Core.createActions() and call them via the `Core.actions` accessor, passing data payloads into the action's function.
 If you had an action named 'go', you'd call it like so `core.actions.go('time')`.
 If you want to receive action events outside of your stores, you can subscribe to them or tap directly into the RxJS observable.

 ##### Action.subscribe(handler)
 Pass in a callback to handle each action call.
 The handler should accept one payload argument.

 ##### Action.once(handler)
-Same as `subscribe`, except it will unsubscribe from the action’s observable stream.
+Same as `subscribe`, except it will unsubscribe from the action's observable stream.

 ##### Action.observable
-Access the action’s RxJS observable stream directly.
+Access the action's RxJS observable stream directly.